smorineau/kata-sql/hr_queries/Instructor_guide.md

 It is up to the client to perform the FETCH and CLOSE for the cursor.

+Introduce/review the Cursor attributes:
+*cursor*%FOUND          Returns TRUE if a record was fetched successfully *cursor*%NOTFOUND       Returns TRUE if a record was not fetched successfully *cursor*%ROWCOUNT       Returns the number of rows fetched from the specified cursor at that point in time *cursor*%ISOPEN         Returns TRUE if the specified cursor is opened

 *Example details*

 function get_it_employees implements an example. procedure display_it_employees is a pl/sql client of get_it_employees function.

-Cursor attributes:
-*cursor*%FOUND          Returns TRUE if a record was fetched successfully *cursor*%NOTFOUND       Returns TRUE if a record was not fetched successfully *cursor*%ROWCOUNT       Returns the number of rows fetched from the specified cursor at that point in time *cursor*%ISOPEN         Returns TRUE if the specified cursor is opened